mi-hsieh/java-projects/README.md

 # java-projects
-Games, small applications, and other projects in Java Games and similar projects are adapted from http://zetcode.com/tutorials/javagamestutorial/
+Games, small applications, and other projects in Java.

+Games and similar projects are adapted from http://zetcode.com/tutorials/javagamestutorial/